dsu-arl/base-go-programming-dojo/input-and-output/variables/DESCRIPTION.md

 mySecondString := "Here is another string!"
 ```

-### Integers
+### Signed and Unsigned Integers
+Go provides access to both signed integers (int) and unsigned integers (uint).
+Signed integers are called that because they can hold either positive or negative values, whereas unsigned integers can only hold positive values.
+To do this, the highest order bit (most significant bit) of signed integers is used to reflect positive (0) or negative (1) values.
+Becaues of this, the maximum and minimum value that a signed 32-bit integer can be is 2^31, or +/-2,147,483,648.
+Whereas its unsigned counterpart's maximum value is 2^32, or +4,294,967,296.

-In Go you can be very specific about the type of integer you want to create, similar to C. You can create `int8` all the way to `int64`, and the same goes for the `uint` data type.
+In Go you can be very specific about the type of integer you want to create, similar to C. The following are the types of integers that Go supports.
+- `int` or `uint` (equivalent to either int32/int64 or uint32/uint64 depending on the system.)
+- `int8` or `uint8`
+- `int16` or `uint16`
+- `int32` or `uint32`
+- `int64` or `uint64`

 # Challenge
 In this challenge, you will utilize the provided `main.go` template to print three different variables, with three different data types, to the screen.
 You will print a **string**, **signed integer**, and **boolean** value to the screen each on their own line.
 Do not use any special characters in the string!
-Below is an example:
+Below is an example of possible output:
 ```
 Hello world
 31615